klezhnin42/CNSE/README.md

 date
 ```

-Note that in case of Pool, only one computational node should be used.
+Note that in the case of Pool, only one computational node should be used.

-4. The defaul output consists of (1) figures representing envelope and phase evolution and (2) .npy files with full envelope data, which are easily processed with Python.
+4. The default output consists of (1) figures representing envelope and phase evolution and (2) .npy files with full envelope data, which are easily processed with Python.

 ## Limitations and possible developments:
-As of now, the code is not vectorized; although there is an analytical expression for the transfer matrix for any number of pump pulses (nonlinear Schrodinger equations), I did not find a good way to construct transfer matrix for vectorized calculation.
+As of now, the code is not vectorized; although there is an analytical expression for the transfer matrix for any number of pump pulses (nonlinear Schrodinger equations), I did not find a good way to construct a transfer matrix for vectorized calculation.